ersadul/recreate/README.md

 - [Python](https://www.python.org/downloads/) (if using a SQLite database)

 #### Clone and install dev
-After cloning this repository you can just this magic command✨
+After cloning this repository you can just this magic command✨.
 ```
 npm install --save-dev
 ```